 Standing (L-R) Luigi Berardi, Willie Andreoli, Mike Berardi, Laurie Livsay, Bruce Rowe, Dave Colquhoun, Scott Calder, Tony Hansel, Phil Nuttall (coach), Don Trueman, Jack O’Neil (manager); Front (L-R) Joe Farace, Paul Sheldon, Joe Parvis, Adam Rush, Chris Scuccato, Serge Desbiens, Dave Di Bella, Kevin Condon, Anthony Zanini, Royston Brown, Jamie Murray

 Since its humble beginnings in 1980, the club has seen tremendous growth and success.
 A competitive Women’s team (The Brick) was added in 1990.
 The club took over responsibility for Peterborough’s six boy’s and three girl’s youth all-star teams from the Peterborough Lions Youth Soccer Club in 1992.
 The goal was to give players of all ages the opportunity to progress through the club to the senior level.
 We now have over 500 boys, girls, men, and women competing on 35 representative City teams beginning at 6 years of age.
-The Youth Teams play at the development and competitive levels in the East Central District Soccer League, the Durham Region Soccer League, the Central Soccer League and the Ontario Youth Soccer League.
-At the top of our pyramid, the Senior Teams compete in the Ontario Soccer League and the Ontario Women’s Soccer League.
+The Youth Teams play at the development and competitive levels in the East Central District Soccer League, the Durham Region Soccer League and the Central Soccer League.
+At the top of our pyramid, the U21 and Senior Teams compete in the Ontario Soccer League and the Ontario Women’s Soccer League.

 2008 Peterborough City S.C.
 Family Fun Day

 The Mission of Peterborough City S.C. is to develop and promote soccer at all levels in the greater Peterborough area.
 We offer our programs in the spirit of fair play and fun with an emphasis on fulfillment through development.